Vaccines are the only way of the coronavirus pandemic and an aggressive inoculation campaign is essential, the Israeli ambassador to South Korea says.

-“Plenty of high-tech successes comes from people who served in the combat ranks and later attained tech education,” Tor said, commenting that Israeli youth are enthusiastic about their service because it makes them feel that they are giving the country what it needs.
+“Plenty of high-tech success comes from people who served in the combat ranks and later attained tech education,” Tor said, noting that Israeli youth are enthusiastic about their service because it makes them feel that they are giving the country what it needs.

 Like Korea, Israel’s military conscripts its young recruits.
 But unlike Korea, conscription in Israel applies to both men and women.
 A growing number of disaffected young Korean men have recently called for an equal conscription, or for an all-volunteer military open to both men and women.